 - In a clean skillet over medium heat, melt the butter.
 Add the minced garlic and cook until fragrant, about 30 seconds, being careful not to burn it.2 tablespoons unsalted butter, 2 cloves garlic

 - Whisk in the flour.
 Very slowly, whisk in the half and half.
 You want to just whisk in a small bit at a time, so that you can create a roux.
-I like to eyeball about 2 tablespoons at a time, only adding more half and half after what you just added is absorbed, going quicker the more you add.1 tablespoon all-purpose flour, 1 1/2 cups half and half
+I like to eyeball about 2 tablespoons at a time, only adding more half and half after what you just added is absorbed, going quicker the more you add.
+Even though we start adding slowly, it should take you less than a minute to add all the liquid.1 tablespoon all-purpose flour, 1 1/2 cups half and half

 - Stir in the pasta and lump crab meat.
 Add a splash more half and half if it is too thick.
 Top with fresh parsley and enjoy.8 ounces lump crab meat, fresh parsley for topping